pleyad/atmt/assignments/03/assignment3.md

 ## Model `BT_bytepair`

-This model used the same mixed authentic-synthetic training corpus as in `BT_baseline`, but applied BPE (with the same configuration as in the `bytepair` model) before training the final forward-translation model (with the sme hyperparameters as in all other models).
+This model used the same mixed authentic-synthetic training corpus as in `BT_baseline`, but applied BPE (with the same configuration as in the `bytepair` model, training on the entire training data) before training the final forward-translation model (with the same hyperparameters as in all other models).

 ## Links to scripts, model checkpoints, and translations